humdinger-g/looped_transformer/README.md

+# Looped Transformer

-# Looped Transformers are Better at Learning Learning Algorithms
+This is a research project that is based on the paper [Looped Transformers are Better at Learning Learning Algorithms](https://arxiv.org/abs/2311.12424).
+You can find the detailed report [here](https://knowing-racer-d3e.notion.site/Report-14a97eaf9e3b40a69f5cb2be98d13540?pvs=4)
-Liu Yang, Kangwook Lee, Robert D. Nowak, Dimitris Papailiopoulos

-You can find the paper in [arxiv](https://arxiv.org/abs/2311.12424).

 ## Overview